ivan-salazar14/apigo_products/README.md

 # apigo_products
-Api in Golang example of crud products
+Api in Golang based in Arquitecture DDD using chi routes,postgres DB.  example of crud  of products.

+ # run
+ go run main.go